bazelbuild/starlark/spec.md

 the function.

 The parameter list is a comma-separated list whose elements are of several kinds.
-Any parameter name may be associated with a type expression.
-First come zero or more required parameters, which are simple identifiers;
-all calls must provide an argument value for these parameters.
+First come zero or more required parameters, which are simple identifiers; all calls must provide an argument value for these parameters.

 The required parameters are followed by zero or more optional parameters, of the form `name=expression`.
 The expression specifies